judering/judering.github.io/index.md

 ## DECEMBER 2014:

 ‘FLUX – jeux de bague’ will be performed by Cécile Lartigau, on the 5th December in Paris.
 Audition of Ondes Martenot Class.
 Ondes and tape concert.
 Paris National Superior Conservatory CNSMDP, Salle Vinteuil 19h30

+## OCTOBER 2014:
+PRAISE FOR ‘WHAT WAS':
+Top 100 albums of the year in the Sunday Times Culture magazine (Dec 7th) featured my album ‘What Was’ as no.9 in the Contemporary Music albums of the year!
+Delighted to make the grade!
+‘What Was” was also mentioned by the music critic of the New Yorker, Alex Ross on his blog The Rest is Noise.

+ALBUM RELEASE: My debut album What Was has been released on Ergodos records.
+Funded by a Recording Scheme grant from Music Network.
+For more details please visit [www.ergodos.ie](https://ergodos.ie/shop/releases/what-was/)

 ## SEPTEMBER 2014: